What Is IT Staff Augmentation?

 - Research several outsourcing markets to see which suits you best (we recommend considering both nearshore and offshore outsourcing as favorable options; the most frequent regions of choice are Asia and Eastern Europe);

 - Determine the preferred location (based on the comfortable time zone difference, comfortable travel routes, affordable provider rates);

 - Find 3-5 staff augmentation companies providing services in that location;

-- Verify their testimonials and references;
+- Verify their testimonials, their technical recruiters team and references;

 - Hold negotiations to inquire about pricing, contract details, hidden costs;